Emergency Tax

 How to get a refund of Emergency Tax

-Your employer will receive a Revenue Payroll Notification (RPN) when:
+Your employer will be able to download a Revenue Payroll Notification (RPN) when:

-When your employer has received an RPN they will take you off Emergency Tax.
+When your employer has received an RPN for you, they will no longer apply Emergency Tax.
 The RPN will be either for cumulative basis or Week 1 (non-cumulative) basis.

 Note